atomone-hub/genesis/README.md

 from systemic failures due to indecision or mismanagement or burnout.

 ### Context and Need for Splits or Forks
-In recent times, the Cosmos community has faced significant challenges and disagreements among community members about moving forward.
-These challenges have underscored the need for an alternative approach, leading to the creation of this fork.
-Our aim is to address these issues head-on, providing a working framework and software platform for resolution and progress despite irreconciliable differences.
+Recent times have seen the Cosmos community grappling with significant challenges - from debates over network architecture to divergences in security philosophy.
+These debates have highlighted the necessity for a fork like AtomOne.
+Our objective is not merely to present an alternative but to pioneer solutions that address these core issues, fostering a framework for resolution and progression despite our differences.

 ### Vision and Goals
 The vision behind this AtomOne fork is to be an alternative fork of Gaia